 As for the lampshade width, make sure that the cover is not wider than the broadest part of the lamp base.

-To avoid burning the shade, buy something that’s at least 3 inches wider than the bulb.
-Bottom line, the wider the shade, the more light it can disperse.
+To avoid burning the shade, buy something at least 3 inches wider than the bulb.
+The bottom line, the wider the shade, the more light it can disperse.
 However, the shade width should be proportionate to the lamp.

 Speaking in general terms, the shape of the lampshade should take after the lamp itself.
 To explain further, a round-shaped shade will perfectly sync with a curved lamp or a lamp with a base made of stacked balls.
 Meanwhile, a quadrangle shade will match better with a sleek bulb with straight lines.
 Go with your instinct here and find something that reflects the lamp’s shape.